vyos/vyos-documentation/docs/configuration/firewall/global-options.rst

    addressed to itself at all, no matter where it comes from or whether more specific rules are being applied to accept them.

+.. cfgcmd:: set firewall global-options apply-to-bridged-traffic [ipv4 | ipv6]

+   Use these commands to also use IPv4, or IPv6 firewall rules for bridged traffic

 .. cfgcmd:: set firewall global-options broadcast-ping [enable | disable]

    This setting enables or disables the response to icmp broadcast